 Where a median serves as a pedestrian refuge at specified mid-block crossings, it should be paved in a material that facilitates pedestrian use.
 Absent a median, pedestrian refuges may be provided at mid-block pedestrian crossing points.
 Pedestrian refuges can also be used to break up the 3rd lane in a 3-lane cross-section (to create an "intermittent" 3rd lane). - On-Street Parking Desirable in areas with front facing development, especially retail development.
+Accompany-

-Accompanying curb extensions are preferable when the on-street parking is full-time, dedicated.
+- ing curb extensions are preferable when the on-street parking is full-time, dedicated.
 Off-peak, on-street parking is also allowable, depending on specific traffic and land development conditions.
-As a last resort, in very con strained circumstances, such as where historic buildings and narrow setbacks exist, cut-outs could be used for onstreet parking.
-Parking lanes should be parallel lanes, marked 7' from the face-of-curb (e.g., 5' plus 2' of gutter).

-- Curb Extensions Must be provided at intersections, whenever full-time, dedicated on-street parking is provided in order to shorten the crossing distance for pedestrians.
+Parking lanes should be parallel lanes, marked 7' from the face-of-curb (e.g. 5' plus 2' of gutter). - Curb Extensions Must be provided at intersections, whenever full-time, dedicated on-street parking is provided in order to shorten the crossing distance for pedestrians.
 They are also desirable at other locations, such as mid-block crossings. - Driveways Avenues typically will have driveways to adjacent properties.
 However, driveways raise the potential for conflicts between pedestrians and turning vehicles.
 Therefore, in commercial or other areas with high pedestrian activity expected, efforts should be made to minimize the number of driveways and to maximize the distance between them.
 For example, in these types of pedestrian-oriented areas, access should be off of a side street rather than the Avenue.
 Shared driveways are also encouraged.

-• Utilities - To preserve sidewalk capacity for pedestrians, maintain a clear zone per ADA requirements, and allow larger trees and other aesthetic treatments, utilities should be placed underground, wherever possible.
-Every attempt should be made, even with underground placement, to avoid or minimize conflicts with street trees.
+- Utility Poles To preserve sidewalk capacity for pedestrians, maintain a clear zone per ADA requirements, and allow larger trees and other aesthetic treatments, utilities should be placed underground, wherever possible.
 If underground placement is not possible, the next locations to consider for poles are at the back of the right-ofway or in the planting strip, depending on the land use context (e.g., it may be preferable to place poles in the planting strip rather than too close to buildings).
-In no circumstance should poles be placed in the sidewalk and, as with underground placement, every attempt should be made to avoid or minimize conflicts with street trees.
-Utility poles should be consolidated where possible, with redundant poles removed in retrofit situations.

-- Mid-Block Pedestrian Crossings Allowable.
+In no circumstance should poles be placed in the sidewalk.
+Utility poles should be consolidated where possible, with redundant poles removed in retrofit situations. - Mid-Block Pedestrian Crossings Allowable.
 Should be considered when blocks are longer than 600', particularly in areas with land uses likely to create high pedestrian volumes.
-When provided, crossings should be striped (with high visibility markings) and combined with appropriate signage.
-Also consider pedestrian-actuated signals (consider Hawk signals when ADT exceeds 12,000), curb extensions, and a pedestrian refuge, depending on the circumstances.
+When provided, crossings should be striped (with high visibility markings) and include a pedestrian-actuated signal (Hawk signals when ADT exceeds 12,000), curb extensions, appropriate signage, and a pedestrian refuge.
 See CDOT's Mid-Block Crossing Policy for more information on safe crossings. - Sidewalk Amenity Zone Typically not necessary, because the planting strip provides aesthetic enhancement and separation between vehicles and pedestrians.
-However, in areas (blocks or portions of blocks) that are currently or are planned to be pedestrianoriented retail or mixed-use, a sidewalk amenity zone should be provided in conjunction with the wider sidewalk (see "sidewalks" above).
+However, in areas (blocks or portions of blocks) that are currently or are planned to be pedestrianoriented retail or mixed-use, a sidewalk amenity zone should be provided

+- in conjunction with the wider sidewalk (see "sidewalks" above).
 In this circumstance, the amenity zone replaces the planting strip.
 This is particularly important if on-street parking is provided, to allow space for opening car doors and unloading passengers.
-Where provided, the ideal amenity zone width is 8' minimum.

-• Traffic Calming - Many of the ideal elements on Avenues will provide a measure of traffic calming (e.g. onstreet parking, short block lengths, closer signal spacing).
-However, some forms of traffic calming, such as streetside landscaping treatments, are allowable if necessary to maintain desired speeds (see CDOT's Traffic Calming Report for more information on appropriate application of traffic calming tools).
+Where provided, the ideal amenity zone width is 8' minimum. - Traffic Calming Many of the ideal elements on Avenues will provide a measure of traffic calming (e.g. onstreet parking, short block lengths, closer signal spacing).
+However, some forms of traffic calming, such as street-side landscaping treatments, are allowable if necessary to maintain desired speeds (see CDOT's Traffic Calming Report for more information on appropriate application of traffic calming tools).

-Shoulder - Inappropriate in an urban setting, such as would occur along an Avenue.
+• Shoulder - Inappropriate in an urban setting, such as would occur along an Avenue.